jczy3/jczy3.github.io/_pages/Projects/I2C Communication with STM32F446xx MCUs/I2C.md

 # Master and Slave communication
 ---
 Repeated start is necessary so that the master doesn't allow another master to hold onto the bus.
 It allows to switch directions (read/write) while the master still holds onto the I2C bus.
+This consideration is important only for a multi master configuration.
+It does not matter for a single master configuration (no other master can hold onto the bus when switching directions (R/W))